Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 As above, speed is how you adapt it.
 Within a group of learners, one reader may think "That's obvious, I already know that!" and another thinks "Huh?" and has to read it twice (or come back to it later) for it to sink in.

-• Law school students: Suitable for many law students, who come with a wide variety of backgrounds and skills, especially depending what year they are in law school.
-I think law school sometimes presumes too much knowledge while this book does not.
-Most law students will find considerable new knowledge and some parts and chapters to be a recap, and some sentences obvious.
-Other law students will be grateful for the comprehensive coverage.
-This book would be supplemented by reading of cited references, such as case decisions and statutes.
+• Law school students: Suitable for many law students, who come with a wide variety of backgrounds and skills, especially depending what law school year they are in.
+A 1L does not have much law school in them yet.
+Law schools today may presume too much knowledge while this book does not.
+Some areas may be obvious for many law students, they can be skimmed.
+For law school, this book should be supplemented by reading of cited references, such as case decisions and statutes.

 • Any reader: This book is digestible for almost any reader.
-Law cannot be a topic exclusively for lawyers.
+Law cannot be a topic exclusively for lawyers, and nor can cyberlaw.
 We are a nation of laws and democracy where citizens have duties and need to understand basics of law.
 Nonlawyers can play a role in the discussion of the complex cyberlaw issues that affect us all.
-We can respect the knowledge and experience and opinions of lawyers (as we should for other experts such as in the fields of health and science) while also realizing everyone should know something about the legal issues of the day, and their reasoned opinions can matter also.
+We can respect the knowledge and experience and opinions of lawyers while also realizing everyone should know something about the legal issues of the day, and everyone has a right to their opinion.
+Some say the best path to a well-reasoned opinion on a cyberlaw issue is to first read my book.

 Adjust your speed (choose your adventure) infographics